How To Cure Menopause Insomnia and Sleep Problems Naturally

 Menopause insomnia 3

 Ashwagandha is a member of the species ‘somnifera’, or ‘sleep-inducing’ in Latin.
-It contains something called ‘triethylene glycol’; a compound that’s heavily implicated in transporting sleep signals to the body and brain.
+It contains something called ‘triethylene glycol’, a compound that’s heavily implicated in transporting sleep signals to the body and brain.

 Menopause insomnia 4

-Natural remedy number 3: create a sleep-friendly environment
+Natural remedy number 3: Create a sleep-friendly environment

 1. Turn off all technology an hour before bed and don’t bring phones, laptops or tablets into the bedroom with you.
-The blue light emitted by these devices can (and will!) wreak havoc with your internal diurnal clock.
+The blue light emitted by these devices can (and will!) wreak havoc on your internal diurnal clock.

 2. Aim to finish eating at least two hours before you hit the hay as digestion is a protracted affair, the effort of which can lead to trouble falling asleep or interrupted sleep.

 3. Ditto water.
-Try to avoid liquids in the hour or so coming up to bedtime.
+Try to avoid liquids in the hour or so leading up to bedtime.
 Getting up repeatedly in the night to use the bathroom can be disruptive to your sleep cycle and can prevent you from falling into that all important REM sleep.

 4. Keep your bedroom clean and tidy and prioritise pastel colours, low lighting and relaxing scents such as lavender.